peaky-quest/global_path_plan/README.md

 kobuki_description: This package contains the description files for the Kobuki robot.
 It includes the necessary URDF and mesh files to visualize and simulate the Kobuki robot in ROS.

 turtlebot_description: This package contains the description files for the TurtleBot robot.
 It includes the necessary URDF and mesh files to visualize and simulate the TurtleBot robot in ROS.

+# Path Planning Algorithms

+The A* and Dijkstra algorithms are widely used for path planning in robotics and computer science.
+Both algorithms aim to find the shortest path between a given start and goal location.
+A* Algorithm

+The A* (pronounced "A-star") algorithm is an informed search algorithm that efficiently searches for the optimal path by using heuristics to guide the search process.
+It considers both the actual cost of reaching a node from the start position (known as g-value) and an estimate of the remaining cost to reach the goal (known as h-value).
+By considering these two factors, A* can efficiently find the optimal path with the least cost.
+Dijkstra Algorithm

+The Dijkstra algorithm, also known as the shortest path first algorithm, is an algorithm that finds the shortest path between nodes in a graph.
+It does not use heuristics like A*, but instead iteratively selects the node with the smallest cost and expands its neighbors until the goal node is reached.
+Although the Dijkstra algorithm guarantees finding the shortest path, it may be slower than A* for large graphs due to the lack of heuristics.

+# License

+This repository is released under the MIT License.
+Feel free to modify, distribute, and use the code in accordance with the terms and conditions specified in the license.
+Issues and Contributions

+If you encounter any issues or have suggestions for improvements, please open an issue on the repository's issue tracker.
+Contributions, such as bug fixes or new features, are welcome and can be submitted via pull requests.

+Please ensure that you follow the code of conduct and guidelines for contributing as outlined in the repository.

+# Acknowledgments

+We would like to acknowledge the contributions of all individuals and projects that have helped in the development of this repository.
+Their efforts and dedication are greatly appreciated.